 Dr. Jerry Williams of Urgent Care 24/7 discusses hearing protection and hearing loss.

 Dr. Williams was at a concert a couple of weeks ago and he noticed some of the roadies and sound professional sound engineers, and some of the staff at the venue were wearing ear protection.
-It brought up a really important point that Dr. Williams wanted to chat with you real quick about, because those of you who love live music know that some concerts as so they loud where your ears literally ring.
-That's just terrible, terrible for your ears, and leads to long term hearing loss from exposure to loud noises like that.
+It brought up a really important point that Dr. Williams wanted to chat with you real quick about, because those of you who love live music know that some concerts are so loud where your ears literally ring.
+That's just terrible, terrible for your ears, and leads to long-term hearing loss from exposure to loud noises like that.

 Once you know, once you've been exposed, it's too late.
 Of course, hearing loss from loud noise in the workplace and in the military, our soldiers who have served and allowed around big guns and discharging firearms.
-That's a that's a chronic problem that the military is much much more careful about those issues these days than in times past.
-Again, if you're if you're working around, for example, lawn mower, or loud equipment, like a leaf blower, or in a loud manufacturing environment, of course, you know that if you work in those situations, your employer is is as I'm sure very careful to make sure that you were here protection at all times.
+That's a chronic problem that the military is much much more careful about those issues these days than in times past.
+Again, if you're working around, for example, lawn mower, or loud equipment, like a leaf blower, or in a loud manufacturing environment, of course, you know that if you work in those situations, your employer is, as I'm sure very careful to make sure that you were here protection at all times.

 Just be cognizant, because ultimately, you have to take responsibility for your own health in all situations, whether it's on the weekends going out target shooting with your buddies, or whether it's on you know going to a live concert that can be very loud or in the workplace environment.
 Loud noise chronically or acutely can lead to hearing loss.

 Find an Urgent Care 24/7 near you!Book appointment